Burnley's local planning framework

 Minerals and waste planning is the responsibility of Lancashire County Council.
 Please click the link for information on the Joint Minerals and Waste Local Development Framework

 The Council has adopted a number of Supplementary Planning Documents (SPDs) which provide further interpretation and guidance on planning policies and proposals.
-These were adopted againt the 2006 Local Plan.
+All but one of these were adopted against the 2006 Local Plan.
 New and updated SPDs are proposed.

 The Council's Local Development Scheme (LDS) provides information on the planning policy documents that the Council proposes to develop up to 2021.

 Planning policy documents are subject to public consultation and the Council's adopted Statement of Community Involvement (SCI) sets how consultation on the development of new documents will be carried out.

 The Planning Policy team is also responsible for aspects of the Council’s Heritage Conservation service inclusing the preparation of Conservation Area Appraisals and Conservation Area Management Plans.